Share this article

 Nail trimming

 Dog’s nails grow quickly and can become uncomfortable if left too long.
-Trim your dog’s nails every 2-4 weeks or take them to a professional groomer if you’re unsure how to do it yourself.
+Trim your dog’s nails every 4-6 weeks or take them to a professional groomer if you’re unsure how to do it yourself.
+If trimmed too short, nails can bleed and cause pain, so always reach out to a groomer or vet if you're unsure of how to trim nails.

 Ear cleaning

 Dogs with floppy ears are more prone to ear infections.
-Check and clean your dog’s ears every few weeks to prevent wax buildup and infections.
+Check and clean your dog’s ears every week to prevent wax buildup and subsequent infections.

 Teeth brushing

 Dental hygiene is key to your dog’s overall health.
-Brush your dog’s teeth several times a week to prevent plaque buildup.
-Dental chews can also help keep their teeth clean between brushings.
+Brush your dog’s teeth daily to reduce plaque buildup.
+Dental chews, dental diets, and dental supplements can also help slow the rate of tartar buildup on the teeth and are essential for good oral hygiene.

 When you’re away, who will help maintain your dog’s grooming routine?
 A trusted in-home dog sitter can ensure your pooch gets the grooming care they deserve.
 From daily brushing to scheduled baths and nail trims, a pet sitter can keep your dog looking their best, even when you’re not around!